Gira-X/naturquelle-lapalma-homepage/README.md

 We feel those principles have to go hand-in-hand, so we strive to create everything as open source as possible.

-Also, hosting the website on GitHub Pages is a way for us to save money on web-hosting solutions.
+Also, 'hosting' the website on GitHub Pages is a way for us to save money on web-hosting solutions.